Vectorworks/developer-scripting/Function Reference/Functions/FillBack.md

 |color|LONGINT|RGB color value to set as active fill background color.|

 ## Remarks
 *_c_* 2015.05.19: This routine will also accept a single INTEGER Color Palette Index value in lieu of three LONGINT RGB values for the COLOR parameter.
-The Color index can be obtained with [[VS:RGBToColorIndex]].
-See remarks under [[VS:SetPenFore]] for more infos.
+The Color index can be obtained with [RGBToColorIndex](RGBToColorIndex.md).
+See remarks under [SetPenFore](SetPenFore.md) for more infos.
 On Vectorlab there is a list of all color routines accepting multiple variable type, see: [http://www.vectorlab.info/index.php?title=Index_pitfalls#Colors Color Index].

 ## Examples
 #### VectorScript ####